-The PADI Self Reliant Course with AMERICAN DIVERS INTERNATIONAL
+The PADI Self Reliant Course with American Divers International

 Although most scuba dives are made with a buddy, an experienced diver may want or need to make dives without a partner.
-During the Self-Reliant Diver course, you learn about potential risks of diving alone and the value of equipment redundancy and necessary back-up gear.
+During the Self-Reliant Diver course, you learn about the potential risks of diving alone and the value of equipment redundancy and necessary backup gear.
 During three scuba dives, you develop skills for self-reliance and independence, while becoming a stronger partner in a dive pair or team.

 Even if you never plan to dive without a buddy, this course is useful.
-It will teach you, exactly what the name suggests, how to become more self reliant.
+It will teach you, exactly what the name suggests, how to become more self-reliant.

 What You Learn

 To develop the skills of planning and carrying out dives without a partner when preferred or necessary.